-- The average unmet financial need for a Penn College student is $9,200 per academic year.
-This gap is typically bridged by loans, leading to an average of $31,900 in education-related debt accumulated by a graduating senior.
+- The average unmet financial need for a Penn College student is over $10,000 per academic year.
+This gap is typically bridged by loans, leading to an average over $33,000 in education-related debt accumulated by a graduating senior.

 The Pennsylvania College of Technology Foundation, Inc. and Pennsylvania College of Technology are non-profit 501(C)(3) tax exempt organizations.